Answered By: Alice Cann Last Updated: 08 Jul, 2024 Views: 1675

 Text books often contain short case studies.
 Look at the text books for your modules, and/or browse through text books on the shelves in the relevant area of the Library to see if they have a business case study on what you're looking at.
 Try searching on the Library search (the search box on the Library homepage).

-This preset search within the Brunel Library search lists nearly 1,000 e-books with case studies published in the past 5 years which have the subject terms management or business and economics.
-Use this search (which you can edit) and add relevant keywords to the search box.
+This preset search within the Brunel Library search lists over 500 e-books with case studies published in the past 5 years which have the subject terms management or business and economics.
+Use this search (which you can edit) and add relevant keywords to the search box - you could also change the dates to find older case studies.

 Lots of the e-books will only be available for one person to use at a time, or a small number of people.
 For e-books which will be available to many multiple users, check e-book collections, such as: Edward Elgar and O'Reilly (listed on the Databases A-Z)